Kimia Alizadeh: Defection

 She has expressed her love for her country and country women many times; however, her issue is with the rulers.

 Abdolkarim Hosseinzadeh, a member of Iran's parliament, accused “incompetent officials” of allowing Iran's “human capital to flee”.

 In the months prior to her defection, a number of top Iranian sports figures had decided to stop representing — or to physically leave — Iran.
 In September 2019, Saeid Mollaei, who practices judo and was world champion, left Iran for Germany after Iranian officials allegedly pressured him to throw a match to avoid competing against Israelis.
 Alireza Firouzja, who was Iran's top-rated chess champion, decided to stop playing for Iran in December 2019 because of Iran's informal ban on competing against Israeli players.

+On 9 January 2026, during the 2025–2026 Iranian protests, following Reza Pahlavi, Crown Prince of Iran's call for protests, Alizadeh stated: "You saw everyone came.
+Iran came.
+The breath of Iran and warm Iranians."
+Alizadeh attended the 2026 Iranian diaspora protests and stated detained protesters in Iran were being executed.

+She moved to Eindhoven, the Netherlands where she started training under taekwondo coach Mimoun El Boujjoufi.